• Skip to primary navigation

 Karissa Parrish

-These Raspberry Almond Muffins have fresh raspberries that are mixed straight into the batter.
+These raspberry almond muffins have fresh raspberries that are mixed straight into the batter.
 And both almond extract and sliced almonds are added to compliment the raspberry flavor.

-5 from 1 vote
+5 from 5 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 15 mins
+Cook Time 15 minutes mins

-Total Time 25 mins
+Total Time 25 minutes mins

 Course Breakfast, Dessert, Snack